es2025-s17-hu/es2025-s17-hu-r2/module-a.md

 - Post a registration that creates a new restaurant owner user, sets up the selected subscription plan and creates one or more restaurant records.

+### Fully functional backend solution

+We provide a fully functional solution for the backend that you can use for testing.
+The backend solution that uses your database is https://competitor-yyyy-solution, where YYYY is your four-digit pin code.

+There is an extra endpoint which can reset the database to the original state: POST /api/v1/db-reset